wp-plugins/user-specific-content/readme.txt

 where 1,2,3 are different user ids.

-= How can i Use the ShortCode to limit the content to a specific user name? =
+= How can I Use the ShortCode to limit the content to a specific user name? =

 Simply use:
 `[O_U user_name="Bainternet"]Content goes here[/O_U]`